Path-integral calculation of the third virial coefficient of quantum gases at low temperatures: Path-integral calculation of the virial coefficients

 We now discuss the third virial coefficient, starting from the expression given in Eq.~(\ref{eq:C}).
 Since $4 B^2(T)$ can be calculated by the methods of the previous section, we concentrate on the second term, whose summands can be written as follows:

 where $\hat T_i = -\frac{\hbar^2}{2m} \nabla_i^2$ is the kinetic energy operator of particle $i$.

 We can simplify the expression in square brackets on the right-hand side of Eq.~(\ref{eq:C}) by writing the three $Z_2 Z_1$ terms choosing each time a different particle for $Z_1$ (in Eq.~(\ref{eq:Z2Z1}) we have chosen particle 3 as coming from $Z_1$).
 After considering all the permutations of two and three particles, we end up with $6 + 3 \times 2 + 1 = 13$ terms building the term in square brackets of Eq.~(\ref{eq:C}).
 It is useful to collect these 13 terms as follows: \begin{enumerate} \item{{\em Term 1 (identity term)}: we sum together permutation $123$ from $Z_3$, the identity permutations from the three $Z_2 Z_1$ and the whole $2 Z_1^3$ term.
 Adding $4 B^2_{\rm Boltzmann}(T)$, one obtains the Boltzmann expression for $C(T)$, already discussed in Ref.~\onlinecite{Garberoglio2009b}.
 In the present formulation based on Cartesian coordinates, the value $C(T)$ in the case of Boltzmann statistics involves an average over three independent ring polymers, which correspond to the three particles.
 In the following, this contribution to $C(T)$ will be referred to as $C_{\rm Boltzmann}(T)$ and is made by $1 + 3 + 1 = 5$ of the 13 terms described above.} \item{{\em Term 2 (odd term)}: we take permutations $132$, $213$ and $321$ from $Z_3$ and the three exchange permutations from the $Z_2 Z_1$ terms.
-These permutations are all odd, and we consider them with a positive sign (Bose--Einstein statistics).
-In the case of Fermi--Dirac statistics, this term has to be multiplied by an overall minus sign.
+These permutations are all odd, and they have to be multiplied by $(-1)^{2I}/(2I+1)$.
 All of these permutations correspond to configurations where two of the three particles are exchanged.
 The sum of these 6 terms will be referred to as $C_{\rm odd}(T)$.} \item{{\em Term 3 (even term)}: we take the permutations $231$ and $312$ from $Z_3$.
 These are the remaining two terms from the 13, and are both even permutations, hence the name.
-Both of these terms correspond to a cyclic exchange of the three particles, and their sum will be referred to as $C_{\rm even}(T)$.} \end{enumerate}
+Both of these terms correspond to a cyclic exchange of the three particles, and their sum will be referred to as $C_{\rm even}(T)$.
+They are to be weighted with $1/(2I+1)^2$.} \end{enumerate}

 Using these definitions, the full $C(T)$, including quantum statistical effects, can be written as

 where the last term in the right-hand sum is given by

 since the contribution of $4 B^2_\mathrm{Boltzmann}(T)$ to $C(T)$ is already included in $C_{\rm Boltzmann}(T)$.
 In Eqs.~(\ref{eq:C_full}) and (\ref{eq:CB}), the upper (lower) sign corresponds to Bose--Einstein (Fermi--Dirac) statistics.